 But despite its fame and flavour, fondillón was very nearly the wine that died.
 A combination of disease, war and neglect almost killed it.

 First, there was phylloxera, the catastrophic infection that wiped out vines across Europe in the late 19th century.
-France was hit first and worst; Spain was unaffected for years, so many French growers moved mainstream production to the Alicante region instead, forcing out the less profitable, slower-maturing fondillón.
+France was hit first and worst; Spain was unaffected for years, so many French growers moved their mainstream wine production to the Alicante region instead, forcing out the less profitable, slower-maturing fondillón.
 Phylloxera eventually arrived in Spain of course, and so fondillón was hit by a double whammy.

-One was Salvador Poveda Luz, whose son Rafael now carries on the family passion for fondillón at Bodegas Monóvar.
+One was Salvador Poveda Luz, whose son Rafa now carries on the family passion for fondillón at Bodegas Monóvar.
 Salvador made it a personal crusade to buy up the old oak toneles as their owners threw them out; more than one hundred of these survivors now nestle comfortably in the Monóvar cellars.

 The years and years of maturing in these monsters is fundamental to the oxidisation process that turns fondillón into a rancio wine, gradually changing colour from red to amber and acquiring its unique nutty flavour.